 On the coordinate plane, the slope of the bisector of the acute angle between two straight lines with slopes $1$ and $7$ is $2.$ In addition, for example in the following cases, the slopes of the bisectors of the acute angles between two straight lines become integers.

 In general, the following problem can be considered.
-Note that the bisectors of the angles between two straight lines are perpendicular to each other. \begin{q} For which integers (or rational numbers) $a,$ $b$ is the slope of one of the angle bisectors between two straight lines with slopes $a,$ $b$ an integer (or a rational number)? \end{q} Problem \ref{q-bisec} has the meaning when the bisectors of $\angle AOB$ can be drawn by connecting $O$ and other lattice points for given lattice points $O,$ $A,$ $B,$ which is important in drawing techniques.
+Note that the two bisectors of the angles between given two straight lines are perpendicular to each other. \begin{q} For which integers (or rational numbers) $a$ and $b$ is the slope of one of the angle bisectors between two straight lines with slopes $a$ and $b$ an integer (or a rational number)? \end{q} Essentially, Problem \ref{q-bisec} has the meaning when the bisectors of $\angle AOB$ can be drawn by connecting $O$ and other lattice points for given lattice points $O,$ $A,$ and $B,$ which is important in drawing techniques.
 By the following proposition, Problem \ref{q-bisec} is reduced to solving the equation